-An aging schedule separates AP balances, based on the number of days since the invoice was issued.
+An ageing schedule separates AP balances, based on the number of days since the invoice was issued.
 Best Manufacturing, for example, has £100,000 in payables from 0 to 30 days old, and £15,000 due in the 31 to 60 day category.

-The aging schedule helps you decide when invoices must be paid.
+The ageing schedule helps you decide when invoices must be paid.
 The vast amount of your payables should be in the 0 to 30 days old category.
 Since most invoices are due within 30 days, you don’t want many outstanding invoices unpaid beyond 30 days.

 If you wait too long to pay, you may damage the relationship with the vendor.
 Reliable vendors are important, and you need to pay them in a timely manner.

 Take action to manage accounts payable.